conan/conan.github.io/_posts/2015-06-05-freedom-fighting-a-liberator-primer.md

 [Decision Graph](https://clojure-liberator.github.io/liberator/tutorial/decision-graph.html) before reading further.

 It can take a  bit of experience (read: anger and frustration) to get the most out of Liberator;
-luckily I've done the necessary and can save you some time.
+luckily I've done the necessary and have some handy tips to save you time.
 Free your mind and the REST will follow.

 # 1. Handling Exceptions